 As we already heard, mTOR is the primary nutrient sensor of our bodies that turns off autophagy.
 In short, Bang Energy and other amino acid drinks are anti-fasting beverages you want to avoid during intermittent fasting.

-Even if the enrichment with electrolytes and vitamins sounds interesting for fasting, at first sight, sugar-free sports drinks are not suitable for it.
+Even if the enrichment with electrolytes and vitamins sounds interesting for fasting, sugar-free sports drinks are not suitable for it at first sight.

 For example, Gatorade and Powerade Zero contain sucralose, the sweetener in Splenda.